Jewish Sour Rye

 Cover the loaves and let them rise until double in size.
 (About 60 minutes.)

-Pre-heat the oven to 375F with a baking stone in place optionally.
+Pre-heat the oven to 500F with a baking stone in place optionally.
 Prepare your oven steaming method of choice.

 Prepare the cornstarch glaze.
 Whisk 1-1/2 to 2 Tablespoons of cornstarch in ¼ cup of water.
 Pour this slowly into a sauce pan containing 1 cup of gently boiling water, whisking constantly.
 Continue cooking and stirring until slightly thickened (a few seconds, only!) and remove the pan from heat.
 Set it aside.

 When the loaves are fully proofed, uncover them.
 Brush them with the cornstarch glaze.
 Score them.
 (3 cuts across the long axis of the loaves would be typical.)
+Turn down the oven temperature to 460F.
 Transfer the loaves to the oven, and steam the oven.

-After 5 minutes, remove any container with water from the oven and continue baking for 30-40 minutes more.
+After 15 minutes, remove any container with water from the oven, turn the oven temperature down to 440F and continue baking for 20-25 minutes more.

 The loaves are done when the crust is very firm, the internal temperature is at least 205 degrees and the loaves give a “hollow” sound when thumped on the bottom.
 When they are done, leave them in the oven with the heat turned off and the door cracked open a couple of inches for another 5-10 minutes.